BobBuildTool/bob/doc/manual/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bob closely tracks the input of all packages.
 This includes all checked out
 sources and the dependencies to other packages.
-If something is changed Bob can
+If something is changed, Bob can
 accurately determine which packages have to be rebuilt.
 This information is
 also used to find matching binary artifacts.
 If a recipe depends on resources
-that are outside of the declared recipes the situation changes, though.
+that are outside of the declared recipes, the situation changes though.
 Bob
 cannot infer what external resources are actually used and how these influence
 the build result.

 A common host dependency that "taints" the build result is the host compiler.
-While the host compiler typically does not change it limits the portability
+While the host compiler typically does not change, it limits the portability
 across machines in the form of binary artifacts.
 The dependency on the host
-architecture is obvious but also the libc has to be considered.
+architecture is obvious, but also the libc has to be considered.
 This can be
 extended to other libraries that might be used by the recipe.

-To let Bob know about the usage and state of an external host resource a
+To let Bob know about the usage and state of an external host resource, a
 fingerprint script can be used in the recipe.
 The output of the fingerprint
 script is used to "tag" the created package.
-If the fingerprint changes the
+If the fingerprint changes, the
 package is rebuilt.
 The fingerprint is also attached to the binary artifact.
-To download a binary artifact of a package the fingerprint has to match.
+To download a binary artifact of a package, the fingerprint has to match.

 The fingerprint does not apply to the `checkoutScript`, though.
 If the result
 of your `checkoutScript` depends on the host that it runs on, you have to set
 :ref:`configuration-recipes-checkoutdeterministic` to `False`.
 The fingerprint
-serves only as virtual input to the build and package steps to declare to Bob
+serves only as a virtual input to the build and package steps to declare to Bob
 what part of the host is used by the recipe.

 The impact of the host that is declared by a fingerprint script applies only to
 the result of a recipe.
 Specifically, it does not apply to the implied
 *behaviour* of any provided tools.
 This means that when using a tool from
-another recipe that is directly or indirectly affected by a fingerprint the
+another recipe that is directly or indirectly affected by a fingerprint, the
 using recipe is not affected.
 The rationale for this exception of transitivity
-is that it typically does not matter *where* a tool is built but but how it
+is that it typically does not matter *where* a tool is built but how it
 *behaves*.

 See :ref:`configuration-recipes-fingerprintScript` and
-:ref:`configuration-recipes-provideTools` where fingerprint scripts can be
+:ref:`configuration-recipes-provideTools` for information where fingerprint scripts
-configured.
+can be configured.

 Recipe and class keywords
 -------------------------